Get In Touch

 Shadow networks are side channels to traditional networks, undetected and working quietly in the background alongside what the traditional network was designed to do.

-Introduction Along with its DDoS resilience and impressive global footprint, Fast DNS affords zone administrators additional technical flexibility and implementation options.
-One example is Zone Apex Mapping (ZAM) -- a feature that enables apex domains to be mapped directly to an Akamai edge IP.
-The popularity and appeal of ZAM does, however, prompt a number of questions about the technical specifics, such as: is ZAM interoperable with commonplace DNS extensions,
+Introduction Along with its DDoS resilience and impressive global footprint, Akamai Edge DNS offers zone administrators additional technical flexibility and implementation options to improve performance and simplify DNS operations.
+One example is zone apex mapping (ZAM), a feature that enables top level hostnames (e.g., akamai.com) to resolve directly to an Akamai edge IP.
+The popularity and appeal of ZAM do, however, prompt a number of questions about the technical specifics,

 Businesses across the world are migrating applications to the cloud to reduce IT cost and complexity, and accelerate the pace of innovation.
 But when you move applications and services to the cloud you lose visibility and control over your infrastructure, increasing risk and uncertainty.
 That's why leading companies like Capital Group turn to Akamai to accelerate web performance, boost cloud security and improve digital transformation outcomes.